dfinity/sns-testing/draft_1_proposal_instructions.md

 reading the scripts mentioned here will help you understand the procedure in greater detail.

+**TODO**: The statement in the previous paragraph about what run_basic_scenario.sh is not true YET.
+Rather, it assumes that we have reached the goal state, i.e. everything, including run_basic_scenario.sh, has been migrated to 1-proposal.

 0. Restore files to a clean state like so:

    ```bash